tw-in-js/twind/docs/components.md

 // => generates on CSS class with all declarations of the above rules when used

 const btnBlock = tw.apply`${btn} block`
-// => generates on css class with all declarations of btn & block
+// => generates on CSS class with all declarations of btn & block

 <button class={tw`${btn}`}>gray-500</button>
 // => tw-XXXXX